MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 ### Analyze and improve

 Learn what users say when chatting with your bot.
 This will be an ongoing, iterative process as your user base grows in different locations and orgs.
-You can tune your bot's language recognition and intent mapping with Microsoft Language Understanding (LUIS).
+You can tune your bot's language recognition and intent mapping with :::image type="icon" source="../../assets/icons/microsoft-icon.png" border="false"::: Microsoft Language Understanding (LUIS).

 * [Understanding LUIS](/azure/cognitive-services/luis/artificial-intelligence): Find out how LUIS uses AI to provide natural language understanding (NLU) to your app data.
 * [Integrating with LUIS](https://www.luis.ai/): Add natural language capabilities to your bot without the complex process of creating machine learning models.